suguk1052/UGATIT-pytorch/README.md

 Run this once before starting `main.py` to prepare domain A images.

-This crops each image to its upper 40%, fills the rest with neutral gray, then shrinks the result to 90% so a gray border cushions the next step.
-A random ±8° rotation is applied and the image is finally centered on a 512×512 gray canvas (downscaling again if needed) before writing a PNG with the same basename inside `dataset/YOUR_DATASET_NAME/trainA` and `dataset/YOUR_DATASET_NAME/testA`.
-After preprocessing, proceed with the usual training command below.
+This crops each image to its upper 40% and then applies random translations up to ±10 pixels along both axes and random rotations up to ±10°.
+Any exposed regions are filled with neutral gray.
+The result is scaled to cover a 512×512 frame while preserving aspect ratio and centrally cropped to that size.
+Each processed file keeps the original base name and is written to `dataset/YOUR_DATASET_NAME/trainA` and `dataset/YOUR_DATASET_NAME/testA`.
+Run this once before starting `main.py` to prepare domain A images, then proceed with the usual training command below.

 ### Train
 ```